 The robustness of the VDS-ED algorithm can be shown similar to Prop.
-7 (the detailed proof is provided in our technical report [16]).
-To see how the VDS-ED algorithm allows us to balance both reliability and economy, suppose that the standard real-time ED (Economic Dispatch), which minimizes the generation cost at each time t without the constraints from the set $\mathcal{F}^{\text{VDS}}(D(1:t))$ , produces a decision that falls within the set $\mathcal{F}^{\text{VDS}}(D(1:t))$ .
+7 (see Appendix F for the detailed proof).
+To see how the VDS-ED algorithm allows us to balance both reliability and economy, suppose that the standard real-time ED (Economic Dispatch), which minimizes the generation cost at each time t without the constraints from the set $\mathcal{F}^{VDS}(D(1:t))$, produces a decision that falls within the set $\mathcal{F}^{VDS}(D(1:t))$.
 Then, the VDS-ED algorithm will obviously follow the same dispatch decision as the ED algorithm.
-On the other hand, if the decision of the ED algorithm exceeds the set $\mathcal{F}^{VDS}(D(1:t))$ , the VDS-ED will modify the dispatch decision to be within the set.
-In this way, the VDS-ED algorithm can be viewed as the "robustified" version of the standard ED algorithm [18]: it only intervenes when necessary.
+On the other hand, if the decision of the ED algorithm exceeds the set $\mathcal{F}^{\text{VDS}}(D(1:t))$, the VDS-ED will modify the dispatch decision to be within the set.
+In this way, the VDS-ED algorithm can be viewed as the "robustified" version of the standard ED algorithm [17]: it only intervenes when necessary.
 As a result, the VDS-ED algorithm achieves robustness in the worst case, without sacrificing economy in the average case.
 We emphasize that this flexibility is new to the multi-stage robust optimization work in [10], which requires that real-time decision must follow the affine policy that are tailored to the worst case.
-Finally, even though the set $\mathcal{F}^{VDS}(D(1:t))$ looks quite complicated, it is convex and can be written as a polynomial number of linear or convex constraints.
+Finally, even though the set $\mathcal{F}^{\text{VDS}}(D(1:t))$ looks quite complicated, it is convex and can be written as a polynomial number of linear or convex constraints.
 Therefore, the optimization problems in VDS-ED can be effectively solved.